-INTRODUCTORY NOTE: These materials were compiled by John Wasberg, formerly a Senior Counsel in the Washington Attorney General's Office, retired.
+INTRODUCTORY NOTE: These annually updated materials are compiled by John Wasberg, formerly a Senior Counsel in the Washington Attorney General's Office, retired.
 The materials are provided as a research source only, are not intended as legal advice, and should not be relied on without independent research and legal analysis.
-Any views expressed are those of Mr. Wasberg alone and do not necessarily reflect the opinions of any other person or any agency.
-The outline is updated annually.
-Three decisions were added in the 2024 edits (see pages 3, 28-29, and 64).
-Decisions from January 2019 through July 1, 2024, are highlighted.
+Any views expressed are those of Mr. Wasberg alone and do not necessarily reflect the opinions of any other person or agency.
+One decision from 2025 was added at page 8, see Wenatchee v.
+Stearns, Wn.3d (May 15, 2025) at page 8.
+Decisions from January 2019 through July 1, 2025, are highlighted.